This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Recipe Tips and Notes

-• Make sure vegetables and chicken used in this recipe are sliced before you begin as cooking process moves very fast and there is no time to stop and chop.
+• Make sure the vegetables and chicken used in this recipe are sliced before you begin as cooking process moves very fast and there is no time to stop and chop.

 • If using shiitake mushrooms, get rid of the stems as they have a tough and unpleasant texture.

-More Asian Noodle Dishes to Try
+More Asian Noodle Recipes to Try

-5 from 4 votes
+5 from 5 votes

 Chicken Yaki Udon